Skip to Main Content

 New Jersey’s status as an at-will employment state can make it difficult to determine whether an employee was wrongfully terminated.
 Being employed on an at-will basis means an employer can fire you at any time and for any reason.
 However, there are certain guidelines that an employer must adhere to when deciding to fire an employee.

 New Jersey’s Law Against Discrimination (LAD) prohibits an employer from firing a worker on the basis of age, race, gender, disability, religion, and many other factors.
 The LAD sets out your legal rights depending on what type of employment discrimination was used to terminate you from a position.
-For example, if an employer considered your race when deciding to lay off employees, this is a violation of New Jersey’s employment laws.
+For example, if an employer considered your race when deciding to lay off employees, this is a violation of New Jersey employment law.

 • Your employer has 50 or more employees who have worked at least 20 weeks during this year or an earlier year (including employees located outside of New Jersey)